massive-oss/mmvc/README.md

 Signal
 ----------

 Signals are highly scalable and lightweight alternative to Events.
-MCore Signals leverage Haxe generics to provide a strictly typed contract between dispatcher (Signal) and it's listeners.
+MassiveSignal leverages Haxe generics to provide a strictly typed contract between dispatcher (Signal) and it's listeners.

-> See MCore's msignal package for more details and examples on working with Signals
+> See MassiveSignals's [documentation](https://github.com/massiveinteractive/msignal/blob/master/README.md) and [examples](https://github.com/downloads/massiveinteractive/msignal/examples.zip) for more details and examples on working with Signals.

 Application signals represent unique actions or events within an application.